Alejandro R. PerkinsPartner

 Alejandro Raeshod Perkins, fondly known as “Al,” is a native of Dallas, Texas.
 He earned his undergraduate degree in Political Science from Xavier University of Louisiana in 1999 and his Juris Doctorate from Southern University Law Center (SULC) in 2004.
 After a two-year judicial law clerkship for the Honorable Judge Wilson Fields at the 19th Judicial District Court, he joined Hammonds, Sills, Adkins and Guice law firm.
-Al is a litigator specializing in complex litigation, general liability, workers’ compensation, labor and employment, education law and insurance defense and as of January 2013 he is the newest and youngest partner of the firm.
+Al is a litigator specializing in complex litigation, general liability, workers’ compensation, labor and employment, education law and insurance defense and as of January 2013 he is the youngest partner of the firm.
 Al is also an adjunct professor at Southern University Law Center.

-Mr. Perkins has had the distinction of being recognized by both of Alma Maters Xavier University and Southern University Law Center.
-Xavier University recently recognized Al as one of its top 40 under 40 for his vast accomplishments and service to his community.
+Mr. Perkins has had the distinction of being recognized by both of his Alma Maters Xavier University and Southern University Law Center.
+In 2015, Xavier University recognized Al as one of its top 40 under 40 for his vast accomplishments and service to his community.
 Southern University Law Center awarded Al the honor of 2013 Distinguished Alumnus in recognition of his many accomplishments to the legal profession and unwavering commitment towards ensuring others have access to education.
 He has received the President's Leadership Award from the National Bar Association in 2016 and 2012.
 He has been featured in a number of publications including The Advocate, Times-Picayune, “Around the Bar” Baton Rouge Bar Association, LSBA Journal, and the American Bar Association Journal.
 He has been a speaker all over the nation on various legal and professional topics.

 In addition to his leadership in the legal community, Al is a Louisiana Arts and Science Museum Board Member, National Annual Fund Chair for Xavier University, and Vice President of the Xavier University Alumni Association-Baton Rouge Chapter.
 Al believes in paying it forward and is a strong financial supporter of many organizations including his alma maters - Xavier University, Southern University Law Center, Bishop Dunne Catholic School - Alpha Phi Alpha Fraternity, Delta Sigma Theta Sorority, the Louisiana Black Hall of Fame, and Good Street Baptist Church just to name a few.